 We recommend ID tags or a personalized collar, even if your cat is microchipped.
 The average person can’t read a microchip and will need to take the cat to the vet or animal shelter.
 However, they can read a phone number on a tag.

-If you’re looking for a cat collar that simply works, we recommend the Hepper Breakaway Cat Collars with Bells.
-It features a quick-release buckle just in case your cat gets caught on something outside and it comes in a multi-pack.
+If you’re looking for a cat collar that simply works, we recommend the Hepper Hemp Breakaway Cat Collar.
+It features a quick-release buckle just in case your cat gets caught on something outside, is made of 100% hemp, and comes in a few beautiful colors.

 The Red Dingo Classic Nylon Breakaway Cat Collar with Bell is a reasonably simple collar with a straightforward design.
 It is much cheaper than other collars, but it works.
 It can be attached to an ID tag and is made with decently durable material.